All Episodes

 What text messages?

-He has no idea where these messages came from.
+He has no idea where these messages came from, believes that they are therefore entirely fictionalized.

-By the way, I'm sure you caught this, but um, there's old footage of Tyler Robinson that is now circulating from a car accident that he had.
+By the way, I'm sure you caught this, but there's old footage of Tyler Robinson that is now circulating from a car accident that he had.

-Uh, and during the discussion with the officer that showed up, Tyler certainly refers to it as his car, not his vehicle, because that's how most Americans, how most English speakers refer to a car, unless they're in the military or on the police force.
+And during the discussion with the officer that showed up, Tyler certainly refers to it as his car, not his vehicle, because that's how most Americans, how most English speakers refer to a car, unless they're in the military or on the police force.

-So here is 2022 police body cam footage, in case you missed that of Tyler making a crash report.
+So here is 2022 police body cam footage, in case you missed that, of Tyler making a crash report.

 Take a listen.

-Your mom's on her way?
+Your mom's on her way.

-Yeah, she's gonna be a minute.
+Yeah, she's got to be a minute.

 Gotcha.